GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/data-preparation/gemma-it/README.md

 The prompts are generated using Vertex AI's Gemini Flash model.
 The output is a data set that can be used for fine-tuning the base model.

+Depending on the infrastructure you provisioned, the data preparation step takes approximately 1 hour and 40 minutes.

 ## Prerequisites

 - This guide was developed to be run on the [playground machine learning platform](/best-practices/ml-platform/examples/platform/playground/README.md).
 If you are using a different environment the scripts and manifest will need to be modified for that environment.